 General Reserve Fund -- Contributions made by the City are credited to the General Reserve Fund.
 The present value of all future estimated benefits payable to active Members on death or retirement not provided by Member's contributions are accumulated in this fund.
-The balance at September 30, 2020 and 2019 was \$23,316,123 and \$36,327,481, respectively.
+The balance excluding the System's Employees Benefit Fund at September 30, 2021 and 2020 was \$84,252,642 and \$23,316,123, respectively.

 Future Benefit Fund -- The Future Benefit Fund was established June 29, 1990 by City Ordinance as a method to fund increased benefits for retired Members.
 The funding of the Future Benefit Fund was terminated per the City Ordinance after fiscal year ended August 31, 1993.
 The balance in the fund will be used for future benefits until it is exhausted.
-Benefits of \$56,070 and \$188,094 were paid from the Future Benefit Fund during the years ended September 30, 2020 and 2019, respectively.
+Benefits of \$145,270 and \$56,070 were paid from the Future Benefit Fund during the years ended September 30, 2021 and 2020, respectively.
 The System entered into a settlement agreement with the City regarding sick leave benefits.
 The settlement required a one-time payment of \$1,070,749 during the year ended September 30, 2015 and 15 annual transfers between the Future Benefit Fund and the General Reserve Fund of \$166,792 starting with the year ended September 30, 2016 (see Note O).
 The Future Benefit Fund is excluded from the assets used in determining the employer's contribution requirement.
-The balance at September 30, 2020 and 2019 was \$4,511,474 and \$4,546,004, respectively.
+The balance at September 30, 2021 and 2020 was \$5,121,626 and \$4,511,474 respectively.

 System Employees Benefit Fund -- On August 28, 1997, the Board approved a resolution to provide additional benefits for the administrative employees of the System in the form of severance pay and a limited retirement package.
 The severance pay applies to employees who are dismissed for any reason other than for just cause based on the wrongful conduct of the employee.
 The dismissed employee would be entitled to one month's pay for each year or part of year that the employee has been employed by the System.
 The retirement package is for employees who have completed five years of service.
 Upon completing five years of service, the employee will have five months of salary credited to him or her.
 Thereafter the employee will be credited with a month of salary upon completion of each additional year of service.
-Employees accrued additional benefits of \$11,458 and \$9,086 for the years ended September 30, 2020 and 2019, respectively.
+Employees accrued additional benefits of \$13,750 and \$11,458 for the years ended September 30, 2021 and 2020, respectively.
 The employees must make a one-time election as to how their accounts will be credited each anniversary date with interest on the account.
-There were no benefits paid from the System Employees Benefit Fund during the years ended September 30, 2020 and 2019.
+There were no benefits paid from the System Employees Benefit Fund during the years ended September 30, 2021 and 2020.
 The System Employees Benefit Fund is excluded from the assets used in determining the employer's contribution requirement.
-The balance at September 30, 2020 and 2019 was \$116,599 and \$105,141, respectively.
+The balance at September 30, 2021 and 2020 was \$130,349 and \$116,599, respectively.